almudenaolg/gender-representation-in-movies/README.md

 ## 🔍 Project Overview

-This project investigates **gender dynamics in the film industry** using **10,000 movies** from IMDb.
+This project investigates **gender dynamics in the cinema industry** using **10,000 movies** from IMDb.
 It examines gender representation across roles, genres, budgets, and ratings to uncover patterns and trends impacting the industry.

 ### Focus Areas